-An early shingles rash will typically look like flat areas of discolored skin.
-Symptoms usually change depending on the stage of shingles.
+An early shingles rash may appear as flat areas of discolored skin.
+Symptoms typically change depending on the stage of shingles.
+The rash can include blistering and scabbing.

-After someone has had chickenpox, the virus remains in the body in a dormant — or inactive — state.
+After someone has had chickenpox, the virus remains in the body in a dormant (inactive) state.
 Sometimes, the virus can reactivate, leading to shingles.
-It is a painful rash, usually occurring on one side of the body.
+It is a painful rash, typically occurring on one side of the body.

 This article explains shingles and outlines the first symptoms people may experience.
 It also answers some frequently asked questions about the condition.